Eleanor Noble

 Eleanor Noble (born June 15, 1980) is a Canadian actress.
 She is President of the Alliance of Canadian Cinema, Television and Radio Artists (ACTRA).

 Career

-She voiced Lori Mackney in later episodes of What's with Andy? following Jaclyn Linetsky’s death (2006–2007), and George Lundgren in Arthur.
-She acted onscreen in the sixth season of the MTV anthology series Undressed, also as Shelley in the episode "Tale of the Dark dragon" as well as a Genie named Belle in the episode "Tale of the Time Trap", on the Nickelodeon show Are You Afraid of the Dark?.
+She voiced Lori Mackney in later episodes of What's with Andy? following Jaclyn Linetsky's death, and George Lundgren in Arthur.
+She acted onscreen in the sixth season of the MTV anthology series Undressed, also as Shelley in the episode "Tale of the Dark Dragon" as well as a genie named Belle in the episode "Tale of the Time Trap", on the Nickelodeon show Are You Afraid of the Dark?.
 She played Angie Burns in Season 4 of The Mystery Files of Shelby Woo.
-She voiced the character of Maria in the Assassin's Creed.
-She also voices lcy in RAI English of Winx Club Series and Periwinkle Bellflower in The Bellflower Bunnies.
+She also voiced the character of Maria Thorpe in the Assassin's Creed series, Icy in the Cinélume English dub of Winx Club, and Periwinkle Bellflower in The Bellflower Bunnies.

 In 2021, she was elected President of ACTRA for a two-year term.